Key from Rouen, France

 Amundsen, Roald: “The South Pole : an account of the Norwegian Antarctic expedition in the Fram 1910-1912”, 1912. 📜

 Skimuseet in Holmenkollen: “Roald Amundsens Sydpolekspedisjon 1910-1912” at Digitaltmuseum.no

 South Pole tent

 The tent used during the sledge journey to the South Pole in 1911 provides a unique insight into the expedition members’ abilities to modify and develop their equipment.
-After the expedition, Amundsen donated the tent to the Ski Museum now in Holmenkollen.
+After the expedition, Amundsen donated the tent to the Association for the Promotion of Skiing (Skiforeningen), and today it is a part of the collection of the Ski Museum in Holmenkollen.
 It was on display for several years, but is today stored for preservation.
-In February 2021, the tent was digitized using photogrammetry.
+In March 2022, the tent was digitized using photogrammetry.